 Topaz is a mineral best known as a durable gemstone and its use in Mohs Hardness Scale.

 Herkimer Diamonds Doubly-terminated quartz crystals used as specimens and gems.

 Hematite - the most important ore of iron and a source of mineral pigment since prehistory.

 Kyanite a metamorphic mineral that most often forms from clay-rich sedimentary rocks.

 Rhodochrosite : a manganese mineral used as an ore, a pink gem and an ornamental stone.

 Spodumene is a pegmatite mineral, an ore of lithium and sometimes a gemstone.

 ||Is Water a Mineral?

-Is Water a Mineral?
-Comparing the properties of water with the definition of a mineral.
+Are Water and Ice Minerals?
+Comparing their properties with the definition of a mineral.

 Triboluminescence is flash produced when a mineral is rubbed, scratched or broken.